lppedd/idea-conventional-commit/README.md

 ```

 **If the file is located in the project's root directory, the plugin will pick it up automatically**,
-making it easy to version it, and avoiding to explicitly set a _Custom default tokens_ path.
+making it easy to version it and avoiding explicitly setting a _Custom default tokens_ path.

 ### Providers